wubangzhao/Machine-Learning/tweet_sentiment/README.md

 python demo.py
 ##Challenge

 Instead of printing out each tweet, save each Tweet to a CSV file with an associated label.
 The label should be either 'Positive' or 'Negative'.
 You can define the sentiment polarity threshold yourself, whatever you think constitutes a tweet being positive/negative.
-Push your code repository to github then post it in the comments.
-I'll give the winner a shoutout a week from now!